Secret HippiesNovember 11 - December 5, 2011

 Bill Zindel is an artist, illustrator, and graphic designer working in the Bay area.
 An obsessive collector of old magazines, books, and ephemera, his collage work is motivated by the frictions and harmonies that occur when disparate elements rub against each other to make something new.
 His work as a designer informs his art formally, but his love of cutting, pasting, and collecting goes back to childhood.
 Bill Zindel is a graduate of the Rhode Island School of Design, and has shown his work in San Francisco, New York, Detroit, Nashville, Omaha, Ireland, Berlin, and the Philippines.

-Secret Hippies will be on exhibit from November 11 through December 5 at fabric8, 3318 22nd Street near Valencia in San Francisco, and open 7 days a week.
+Secret Hippies was on exhibit from November 11 through December 5 at fabric8, 3318 22nd Street near Valencia in San Francisco.